IngeborgArdoe/training/academy/data-model.md

 These three parts – the data model, the business and application logic, and user interfaces - sum up to the Genus Application Model – the model you create in Genus Studio to meet your business needs.

-Because the Business Logic is applied to, or utilizes, some knowledge or stored data relating to the data model and user interfaces also are dependent on data to display - we will start looking at our Data Model.
+Because the Business Logic is applied to, or utilizes, some knowledge or stored data relating to the data model and user interfaces also are dependent on data to display, we will start looking at our Data Model.